 We research Chicago history and architecture like this while developing our live virtual events and custom corporate events.
 Join us for our public virtual events or book an exclusive team-building event for your private group.
 We can also create custom tours and original content creation about this Chicago topic and countless others.

 Malort is an herbal liquer whose flavor has been described as everything from fermented grapefruit to burnt carpet and nail polish remover.
 People love it or they hate it, though it’s usually the latter.
 But in Chicago, we keep drinking it all the same.
 Hell, we even buy Malort hot sauce.

 Jeppson’s Malort is Chicago’s version of a beskbrännvin.
-It’s a Swedish-style schnapps distilled with the flavor of wormwood. (deeply ironic YUM sound) Malort is actually just Swedish for wormwood.
+It’s a Swedish-style schnapps distilled with the flavor of wormwood. (deeply ironic YUM sound) The word itself is actually just Swedish for wormwood.
 The drink was first used as a medicine in the Middle Ages.
 Much later, Malort made its way to Chicago by way of one particular Swedish immigrant, Carl Jeppson.

 Chicago and Malort History

 Tellingly, this particular way of skirting the Volstead Act never spread very far.
-In fact, Cook County accounts for 90% of all Jeppson’s Malort sales.
+In fact, Cook County accounts for 90% of all Jeppson’s sales.
 This is even more remarkable when you learn that the local distillery shut down in the 1970s.
-Today, this one-of-a-kind liqueur is made in Florida by a company of two (!) employees.

 A handy map shows all of the bars and stores that sell Malort.
 It’s, uh, heavily tilted towards Chicago.
 Scroll out and you’ll find oddities and lunatics in places like Washington D.C., Baltimore, and one bar in Copenhagen!